hersonls/frango/README.md

 TO-DO
 -----

+- Test, test and more test
+- Feend back from Front-end nation
 - Improve npm speed and a better strategy for first install of dependency in deployment proccess.
 - Improve django management command for manage gulp process.
 Gulp process is restart always django server is restarted.